maxgalli/run2-diff-comb-docs/introduction.md

 ```
 a new datacard pointing to new ROOT files is created.

-We then need to prepend "hbb" to the bins, in order to make it usable also individually within TK interpretation.
+We then need to prepend "hbb" to the bins, in order to make it usable also individually within SMEFT interpretation.

 ```
-combineCards.py hbb=DifferentialCombinationRun2/Analyses/hig-21-020/testModel/model_combined_withpaths.txt > DifferentialCombinationRun2/Analyses/hig-21-020/testModel/model_combined_forComb.txt
+combineCards.py hbbvbf=DifferentialCombinationRun2/Analyses/hig-21-020/testModel/model_combined_withpaths.txt > DifferentialCombinationRun2/Analyses/hig-21-020/testModel/model_combined_forComb.txt
 ```

 This is committed in [DifferentialsRun2 branch](https://gitlab.cern.ch/magalli/hig-21-020/-/tree/DifferentialsRun2).

+Note that as it is now (10.11.2022), we don't have to worry about adding it to TK interpretation since the predicitons is in bins of 10 instead of 5.

 ### HttBoost
 Again the problem of ```OutsideAcceptance```.
 Run:
 ```
 python3 DifferentialCombinationRun2/specific_scripts/rename_HttBoost_histos.py
 ```

+An important note: inside the datacard, the mass is parametrized and needs to be 125.
+When combining (see next chapter) we hardcode it to 125.
+Note that if we do this on the individual card and then use it as an input to ```combineCards.py``` this won't work becasue when it is not parametrized that fucking shit of Combine adds the prefix, so the path will be a weird non existing thing.
+This stuff is done using:

 ### Get More Granular Theory Predictions